-Rust, mildew and blight are the most common diseases in the vegetable garden.
-You make take preventative measures to reduce the damage.
-If the disease has already settled, make sure to clear and clean your garden from diseased material.
+Rust, mildew, and blight are the most common diseases in the vegetable garden.
+You may take preventative measures to reduce the damage.
+If the condition has already settled, clear the garden from any diseased material.
 Burn it or discard it and avoid adding it to your compost pile.
 Sanitize your hands and tools after pruning to prevent further spread.

 Yellowing of the leaves

-Iron chlorosis is an iron deficiency disease that manifests in the form of yellow leaves.
-The latter may be also caused by other nutrient deficiencies, such as magnesium or nitrogen.
-Heavy rains tend to wash away nutrients from the soil, and when they last for days, gardeners have a hard time replenishing them.
+Chlorosis is an iron deficiency disease that manifests in the form of yellow leaves.
+But the yellowing can also be caused by other nutrient deficiencies, such as magnesium or nitrogen.

 Long overcast days also can cause yellowing of the leaves due to low chlorophyll production.
 Patience is key in this situation.
-Wait for the rainy days to pass by, then feed your plants as soon as the sun comes back.
+Wait for the rainy days to pass by, then feed your plants as soon as the sun returns.

 #3 Mushroom feast

 Mushrooms thrive in wet and shady conditions.
 After a long rainy period, gardeners notice abundant mushroom growth on their soil and mulch.
-This is great news for your garden since mushrooms are decomposers.
-They help break down dead material providing the plants ready-to-use nutrients.
-The presence of mushrooms in your garden is a sign of good healthy soil that is rich in organic matter.
+It only shows that the garden is rich in organic matter.
+In addition, mushrooms help break down dead material providing the plants with ready-to-use nutrients.

-These mushrooms come in different shapes and colors.
-Some of them are easily identified, while others are not.
+These mushrooms come in different shapes and colors, and some of them are easily identified.
 The most unfamiliar one is Dog Vomit Slime, which is a mold rather than a shroom.
-It looks really like it is called, and most people are disgusted by it.
+The name it holds describes well.

 #4 Blossom drop and no fruit

 After long rainy periods, you may notice blossoms on your plants dropping, leading to low fruit production.
-This is due to a lack of pollination since the friendly bugs are hiding away from the rain.
+It is due to a lack of pollination since the friendly bugs prefer to take shelter from the rain.
 You may take over their job and try to hand pollinate your crops.

 #5 Pest damage

-There is quite a few pests that thrive in the wet weather and their damage to the garden can be heartbreaking.
+Many pestst thrive in the wet weather, and their damage to the garden can be heartbreaking.

 Slugs, snails, and pill bugs

-Whitefly caterpillar or cabbage worms multiply fast on cool, wet days.
+Whitefly caterpillars or cabbage worms multiply fast on cool, wet days.
 They can devour your brassica plants and turn them into a skeleton overnight.
-BT or a caterpillar killer is an organic product that you can safely apply to your vegetable garden.
+BT or a caterpillar killer is an organic product you can safely apply to your vegetable garden.

 #6 Cracked fruits

 Fruit cracking is common in tomatoes, where the skin breaks open due to oversaturation.
 The wound can attract fungi and insects, leading to more problems in the garden.
-Cracked tomatoes are still edible if you cut around the damage and use the good part.
-There is no good solution for this problem when rain is the root cause.
-Make sure the soil is draining well, and harvest the tomatoes before the storm, if possible.
+Cracked tomatoes are still edible if you cut the damage and use the good part.
+Unfortunately, there is no good solution for this problem when rain is the root cause.
+Make sure the soil drains well, and harvest the tomatoes before the storm, if possible.

 #7 Stunted growth